Menu

 Sociology is the study of groups, social interaction, and social institutions.
 To study these, the department has developed a core curriculum centered on sociological methods (how we know) and sociological theory (how we explain).
 Beyond the theory and methods courses, majors enroll in a two-course practice sequence and senior capstone.
 These courses are designed to help students explore their calling as sociologists, develop an area of specialization, and explore career options.
 To help students craft their own area of specialization, students are closely mentored by faculty who share their expertise and advise students on their choice of electives in sociology.

-Sociology prepares students for a range of career options.
-The extensive training in sociological methods and theory qualifies students with BA degrees to work in both non-profit (including social service agencies) and for-profit (marketing, consumer, data analysis) work settings.
+The Department of Sociology at DePaul University equips students with the skills to understand, analyze, and improve the social world.
+Graduates emerge as agents of positive change with the tools to help address complex societal issues in both their professional and personal lives.
+We prepare students for a range of career options.
+The extensive training in sociological methods and theory qualifies students with BA degrees to work in both non-profit (including social service agencies) and for-profit (marketing, consumer behavior, data analysis) work settings.
 Many graduates pursue graduate degrees in social work, law, non-profit management, public health, and doctoral programs in sociology.
 Our graduates have become leaders in the non-profit sector and academic careers.

 Faculty